 Next, have your ceremony!

-If Making it Legal isn’t for you, check out one of these other books about LGBTQ couples and the law.
+If none of these look perfect for your situation, check out one of these other books about LGBTQ couples and the law.

 Getting expert legal help